 My work appears in international peer reviewed outlets, such as West European Politics, European Union Politics; and Politics & Gender (see Publications or Google Scholar Profile).

 Research interests: democracy, European integration, inequality in political representation (esp. gender and its interplay with other forms of inequality).

 Why is political inequality a problem in democracies, and what can be done about it?
 How does political equality relate to economic and social equality?
 Under which conditions is equality in political participation and representation more likely?
 How does European integration affect democracy and political representation?
 These questions stand at the core of my current teaching and research.

-I supervise BA, MA and PhD projects in the fields of European Studies, Comparative Politics and Gender Studies.
+I supervise BA, MA and PhD projects in the fields of Politics and Gender and Comparative European Union Politics.